 I used my Homeright Finish Max to give the shutter a couple of light coats of diy chalky paint primer with a couple of light coats of semi-gloss over it.
 If you’ve ever painted a slatted project by hand with a brush, I’m sure you can relate to how much easier it it with a sprayer.
 The Finish Max Fine Finish Sprayer by Homeright will not give you runs, or drips on the back side of your project.
 I’ve had that happen to me a LOT when I was using a brush on the slats.
 Not only do you get drips, it takes a LOT longer to get your shutter or bi-fold door painted.

 When I stencil with contact paper, I remove the contact paper backing from the entire piece, place the stencil on my project, then weed out the letters.

-After placing the stencil, then weeding the letters, I used some Glad Press-n-Seal to protect the rest of the shutter from overspray.
+After placing the stencil on my welcome, then weeding the letters, I used some Glad Press-n-Seal to protect the rest of the shutter from over spray.
 This is a much easier process than using painter’s tape.
 It really did work like a charm.

 While removing the press-n-seal you can see that my shutter was protected from the overspray.
 It’s resting on my potting bench-a great outdoor work station that I use a lot.

-You can see the paint sort of got under the stencil, but I LOVE how it turned out.
+You can see the paint sort of got under the stencil, but I LOVE how the repurposed shutter welcome sign turned out.
 Perfect projects are soooo overrated, don’t you think?
 The Press-n-Seal did a perfect job keeping the rest of the shutter paint free.
 Have you tried this trick yet?
 Notice how pretty the slats are because I used the Finish Max.